 Our primary safeguard against human trafficking is simple: We work only with manufacturing partners who share our commitment to ethical labor practices.
 Compliance with our Vendor Code of Conduct is a non-negotiable precondition to start and maintain any direct business relationship with us.
 The Code, which you can read below, outlines our requirements for the fair treatment and compensation of all workers, and expressly prohibits specific abusive labor practices.
 We work with the independent fair-labor monitoring group Verité to ensure that these standards are being met, and members of our own supply chain, social innovation, and design teams regularly visit our suppliers’ factories to supplement Verité’s work.

 2. Auditing our direct suppliers on a regular basis

 To ensure that our vendors uphold the requirements set out in our Code of Conduct, we partner with Verité to regularly audit our direct suppliers’ facilities.
 These scheduled audits are an opportunity for us to strengthen our relationship with vendors throughout our supply chain and work together on preventing any substandard work conditions.
-We audit all of our direct suppliers’ factories annually, and each audit is conducted over two or more days, depending on the size of the facility.
+We audit all of our direct suppliers’ factories at least once a year, and each audit is conducted over two or more days, depending on the size of the facility.
 During an audit and any follow-up visits, Verité’s independent auditors meet with the management of each facility, tour every part of the site, review any pertinent documents, and interview employees at all levels of the organization.
 These audits give us a clear and comprehensive picture of employees’ working conditions and allow us to hold our direct suppliers accountable to the specific labor standards outlined in our Vendor Code of Conduct.

 3. Certifying that the raw materials used by our suppliers have not been produced with forced labor